geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 1. Raster and vector basics
 2. Introducing the Terra package
-3. Importing and exporting raster data
+3. Creating, Importing and exporting rasters
 4. Dealing with coordinate reference systems
+5. Naming and subsetting SpatRaster layers
+6. Raster summaries
-5. Raster data manipulation
+7. Raster data manipulation
-6. Raster x Vector operations
-7. Compatibility between Raster and Terra
+8. Compatibility between Raster and Terra
-8. Some applied examples
+9. A real world example with drone data
-9. A fun new package called Layer!
+10. A fun new package called Layer

 What you will need: Installations of R, RStudio and Terra

-## 1. Raster and vector basics.
+## 1. Raster and vector basics
 **Rasters** divide areas into a grid of rectangles of equal size.
 Each rectangle holds one or more value for a variable of interest.

 **Vectors** consist of a series of coordinates, which make points, lines or polygons.